Skip to main content

 Step 4 — Review entities

-Open the Entities tab to review and refine extracted entities.
+Open the Entities tab to review results.
 Entities appear as cards (10 per page).
-Use filters to focus your review:
+Filters help narrow the review.

 Each entity card shows: